kokmingchoy/TISC21/Level_4/README.md

 curl -d "filter=isalive" -b "PHPSESSID=xxx_session_cookie_xxxx" http://s0pq6slfaunwbtmysg62yzmoddaw7ppj.ctf.sg:18926/landing_admin.php
 ```

-... and I made some important observations:
+...
+I made some important observations:

 - "Filter can only be 7 characters long." - this was the message I got in an HTML response when I tried values longer than 7 characters.
 - The filter value was case-insensitive.
 A _filter_ value of "isDEAD" returned the same output as a value of "isdead".